JasonV33/3D-Printing-Farm-Automation-MVP/README.md

 ---

-## Future Improvements

-- Run inference locally on **Raspberry Pi** for offline operation.
-- Replace CSV storage with **SQLite** or message queues.
-- Extend AI model to multi-class print failure modes.
-- Connect to real camera feeds instead of simulated images.

----

-## License

-MIT License – free to use and modify.

----

 ## Author

-Developed by **[Your Name]** for the Ocean Builders AI Engineer Evaluation.
+Developed by **Jason Menard Vasallo** for the Ocean Builders AI Engineer Evaluation.